Example Programs 1: Get Vision Result from Mech-Vision

 mm_init_socket

-Modify the IPC IP address and port number here according to the actual situation, and make sure they are consistent with the parameters configured in the vision system.
+Please modify the IP address and port number of the IPC according to the actual situation.
+The IP address and port number must be consistent with those set in the vision system.

 MoveJ